zaricj/YouTubeDL/README.md

 - webbrowser
 - pathlib

+### Important Information
-### This downloader relies on FFmpeg for some key tasks like encoding audio and merging media files.
+This downloader relies on FFmpeg for some key tasks like encoding audio and merging media files.

 Here's what you need to know:

-FFmpeg is mandatory: Without it, the program won't function as intended.
+- FFmpeg is mandatory: Without it, the program won't function as intended.
 Installation required: Download and install FFmpeg from its official website (https://ffmpeg.org/download.html).
 Add to Path for convenience: Configure your system's "Environment Path" to include the FFmpeg installation directory.
 This allows the program to easily find and use FFmpeg.

 ### Usage
 #### How to use the Program step by step: